alexandar1000/MayFlower/README.md

 # MayFlower
-The Repository of the MayFlower Project in collaboration with UCL.
+The Repository of the MayFlower Project in collaboration with IBM.